Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Statistical Procedures for Complex-Valued and Rotary Signals

 \subsection{Hypothesis testing for impropriety}

-In Sections~\ref{prelim-corr} and \ref{prelim-rotary} we defined the coherence between components of a complex-valued time series, in particular, between the rotary components $Z^+$ and $Z^-$.
-We may wish to test a proposed model for coherence against the simpler scenario where $S_{+-}(\omega)=0$ for all $\omega$.
+In Section~\ref{prelim-rotary} we specified models for the coherency between the rotary components $Z^+(t)$ and $Z^-(t)$.
+We may wish to test a proposed model for coherency against the simpler scenario where $\rho_\pm(\omega)=0$ for all $\omega$ in~\eqref{eq:rotary_coherency}.
 This hypothesis corresponds to there being no relationship between the positive rotating and negative rotating phasors.
-We note from Table~\ref{Table:RealComplex} that this hypothesis is {\em not} equivalent to $S_{XY}(\omega)=0$; rather, a process with zero rotary cross-spectra, $S_{+-}(\omega)=0$, is equivalent to a proper process, $R_{ZZ}(\omega)=0$, for $\omega>0$.
-This is a deliberate and convenient consequence of the way we have constructed $Z^+$ and $Z^-$ to {\em both} be analytic.
+We note from Table~\ref{Table:RealComplex} that this hypothesis is {\em not} equivalent to $S_{XY}(\omega)=0$; rather, a process with zero rotary cross-spectra, $S_{+-}(\omega)=0$, is equivalent to a proper process, $R_{ZZ}(\omega)=0$ for all $\omega\neq0$.
+This is a deliberate and convenient consequence of the way we have constructed $Z^+(t)$ and $Z^-(t)$ to {\em both} be analytic.
 Testing for impropriety in the time domain is then equivalent to testing for a non-zero cross-spectrum between rotary components in the frequency domain.

-There are many tests for impropriety using data sets of multiple replicates of complex-valued vectors, see for example \cite{ollila2004generalized}, \cite{walden2009testing} and \cite{schreier2010statistical}.
-We note that these are {\em non-parametric tests} using replicated complex-valued vectors.
+There are many tests for impropriety using data sets of multiple replicates of complex-valued vectors, see for example \cite{schreier2010statistical,ollila2004generalized,walden2009testing,chandna2016frequency,tugnait2016testing}.
+We note that these are {\em non-parametric tests} in general requiring {\em replicated} complex-valued vectors.
 Here, by contrast, we have a simple {\em parametric} time series model suitable for a {\em single time series}, and will derive a test statistic for this scenario.

-For example, we have proposed to study the Mat\'ern model in Section~\ref{S:Matern}, and can estimate suitable parameters for $\phi$, $\nu$ and $\alpha$ by using the Whittle likelihood, which can be permitted to differ across the Cartesian or rotary components as discussed.
-We can also estimate the coherence structure by specifying a model for $\sigma_{\pm}(\omega)$ and $\theta_{\pm}(\omega)$.
-We may however prefer to use the simpler model where $S_{+-}(\omega)=0$ and we can make use of the parametric model---in combination with the Whittle likelihood for complex-valued series---to perform a likelihood ratio test to check for evidence if $\rho_{\pm}(\omega) \neq 0$ (in equation~\eqref{eq:rotary_coherency}) such that $S_{+-}(\omega)\neq0$.
-Specifically, this is done by computing the likelihood ratio statistic
+Given a chosen model for $S_{++}(\omega)$ and $S_{--}(\omega)$, we estimate the coherency structure by specifying a parametric model for $\rho_{\pm}(\omega)$ in \eqref{eq:rotary_coherency}.
+We may however prefer to use the simpler model where $\rho_{\pm}(\omega)=0$, such that $S_{+-}(\omega)=0$.
+We can make use of the parametric model---in combination with the Whittle likelihood for complex-valued signals---to perform a generalized likelihood ratio test to check for evidence if $\rho_{\pm}(\omega) \neq 0$ such that $S_{+-}(\omega)\neq0$.
+Specifically, this is done by computing the generalized likelihood ratio test statistic